 design: house of jade interiors / photo: lindsay salazar

-Seems to make sense.
-But, matching room size to tile size is a myth--and a design mistake we often see.
-Scale does matter.
-Taking into account the size of your projects’ space is a good thing.
-But, tile shoppers who select a smaller tile simply because their space is small are working off of bad intel.
+you need small tiles for a small space... right? seems to make sense. however, matching room size to tile size is a myth — and a design mistake we often see. what matters more than size is scale. taking into account the size of your projects’ space is a good thing. but, tile shoppers who select a smaller tile simply because their space is small are working off of bad intel.

-It’s really all about optical illusion.
-Fashionistas understand there’s a reason why horizontal stripes are (generally) a no-no. Tile designers feel the same way about small tile in small spaces.
-Using 2x2 or 4x4 (inch) in a five-foot-squared space may seem appropriate.
-But small tile requires more grout joints — so that becomes the focus.
-It produces the undesirable effect of making the room look even smaller.
+it’s really all about optical illusion. fashionistas understand there’s a reason why horizontal stripes are (generally) a no-no. tile designers feel the same way about small tile in small spaces. using 2×2 or 4×4 (inch) in a five-foot-squared space may seem appropriate. but small tile requires more grout joints — so that becomes the focus. it produces the undesirable effect of making the room look even smaller.

-Alternatively, bigger tiles (8x8) expand the illusion of a larger space.
-It’s not magic, just optics.
+alternatively, bigger tiles (8×8) expand the illusion of a larger space. it’s not magic, just optics.

 how does that work, though?

 a larger tile installation requires fewer/less frequent grout lines, making the space appear more open and streamlined. you can go as large as your space will allow. the bigger you go, the bigger the space looks.

 all of this is not to say you should never use smaller tiles in small spaces. certain tiles can make a small floor plan flow better. for example, consider this approach if the spacing between a sink, toilet, or other room feature is compact.